 That simple cut you make at your home saves you a fair amount of money.

-So, if you need multiple steaks for a holiday, I’ll always encourage you to buy a whole ribeye than buying individual steaks.
+So, if you need multiple steaks for a holiday, I’ll always encourage you to buy a whole ribeye rather than buying individual steaks.

-How to Choose The Best Ribeye Steak for Getting Better Result
+How To Choose The Best Ribeye Steak For Getting Better Result

 Let’s assume you are shopping for individual store-bought ribeye steaks, or you want to find the best one among the pieces you cut.